What is a Plaintiff in a Lawsuit?

-Most business litigation deals with civil law; that is, one party bringing a lawsuit against another party.
+Most business litigation deals with civil law; that is, one party bringing a lawsuit against another party (a plaintiff bringing a suit against a defendant).
 A "party" in these cases can be an individual or a business or an organization (like a non-profit organization).

 Civil law has mostly to do with the failure of one party to do something or avoid doing something that causes harm to another person.
 This concept is sometimes called specific performance.
 That is, the defendant has failed to perform a specific act.

 For example, if one party (the defendant) fails to pay money owed to another party (the plaintiff), the plaintiff must go to court to get that money back.

 How a Plaintiff Files a Lawsuit